 Jemma Purdey joined the IRIP board in 2007 after a stint as guest editor a few years earlier.
 Her interest in Indonesia came via her passion for human rights causes beginning in the early 1990s and an interest in knowing more about our near neighbours.
 Jemma has spent extended periods of time travelling, studying and researching in Indonesia.
 She wrote a PhD on anti-Chinese violence in Indonesia during the last years of the New Order and after reformasi and she is author of From Vienna to Yogyakarta: The life of Herb Feith, UNSW Press, Sydney 2011.
 Until his sudden death in 2001, Herb Feith was one of Inside Indonesia’s earliest supporters.
-Jemma is a Research Fellow at the Australia Indonesia Centre, and Faculty of Arts, Monash University.
+Jemma is a co-host of the Talking Indonesia podcast, Director of ReelOzInd!
+Australia Indonesia Short Film Festival and an adjunct Fellow at the Australia-Indonesia Centre and Deakin University.

 Tito Ambyo grew up in Bandung, where he wrote plays, poems and punk songs (he was a member of at least three punk bands) and failed a year of high school.
 He came home from school one day to find out that Soeharto was no longer president; that confused him enough that he started asking questions that led to his first article as a journalist, and since then he has worked in East Timor, Indonesia and Australia and his articles have been published by magazines and newspapers such as Visual Arts Magazine and The Guardian.
 Tito moved to Australia at the beginning of the millennium and has worked as a reporter, producer and executive producer in his seven-year stint with the Australian Broadcasting Corporation.
 He is now an Associate Lecturer in Journalism at RMIT University in Melbourne, Australia, teaching online and broadcast journalism.

 Gerry van Klinken and his partner Helene became avid readers of Inside Indonesia when they were living in Salatiga, Central Java in the late 1980s.
 After both submitting pieces and being thrilled when they were published, Gerry found himself editing the magazine in 1996.
 After moving to a guest editor system in 2002 he continued to be actively involved in the magazine, first as coordinating editor, and later as a member of the editing committee.
 He is now a researcher in the Netherlands.
 Gerry is continually struck by the infectious energy that Indonesia inspires in those who return from their travels.
 He sees that energy as a sustaining force for the magazine.
 Helene and Gerry's own memories of Indonesia include high adventure, back-packing around the archipelago and being shipwrecked at night on a coral reef in a traditional sailing boat!
-They both want the magazine to be a 'bridge between people, to challenge stereotypes, to highlight movements and individuals who we think symbolise a better tomorrow.'
+They both want the magazine to be a 'bridge between people, to challenge stereotypes, to highlight movements and individuals who we think symbolise a better tomorrow'.